MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Save the files, and then commit and sync your changes.

 The technical plan now serves as a blueprint for implementation.
 It translates business requirements into concrete technical decisions while respecting organizational constraints.
-This plan will guide the creation of actionable tasks in the next step.

-## Create the task list
+## Generate the tasks file using the spec, plan and constitution

-The task list breaks down the technical plan into specific, actionable implementation steps.
-Each task should be small enough to complete in a reasonable timeframe (typically a few hours to a day) and have clear acceptance criteria.
+The tasks.md file breaks down the technical plan into specific, actionable implementation steps.
+Each task should be small enough to complete in a reasonable timeframe (typically a few hours to a day when implemented without AI assistance) and have clear acceptance criteria.

-In this task, you use GitHub Copilot's `/speckit.tasks` command to generate a comprehensive task list.
+In this task, you use the GitHub Spec Kit's `/speckit.tasks` command to generate a comprehensive tasks list and phased implementation plan.

 Use the following steps to complete this task:

+1. In Visual Studio Code's EXPLORER view, under the **.github/agents** folder, open the **speckit.tasks.agent.md** file.

+1. Take a minute to review the **speckit.tasks.agent.md** file.

+    Notice the detailed instructions provided to GitHub Copilot.
+The agent follows a systematic approach to generate a tasks.md file that breaks down the implementation plan into manageable tasks.

 1. Ensure the Copilot Chat view is open.

-1. In the Chat view, to start generating the task list, enter the following command:
+1. In the Chat view, to start generating the tasks.md file, enter the following command:

     ```dotnetcli
     /speckit.tasks